aslam-saad/gss-entrepreneurship-analysis/stat_inf_project.md

 ![](figs/unnamed-chunk-2-1.png)

-*There is a significant difference in proportion of self-employed for different genders.*
+*There is a significant difference in the sample proportion of self-employed for different genders.*

-**1- Are there any differences in entrepreneurship between people with different religions.**
+**1- Does the likelihood of being self-employed differ significantly by religion?**

 ``` r
 gss_slf %>%